|The YD Soldiers Personal Hygiene

 unit to unit according to the degree of interest of the commanding officer and his appreciation of command responsibility for enforcement of proper standards of hygiene.
 Regular monthly physical

 inspections by medical officers, and barracks and dress inspections by commanding officers, served as constant checks and reminders of the fundamental rules of cleanliness.
 Additional applicatory

 training was carried out at all times on marches, bivouacs, and training problems.

-Maneuvers were an important part of the training program for ground troops, and also served to demonstrate both the difficulties of and the necessity for maintenance of personal hygiene under field
+Maneuvers were an important part of the training program for ground troops, and also served to demonstrate both the difficulties of and the necessity for maintenance of personal hygiene under

-from unauthorized sources even though this was strictly prohibited. " The report concluded that training in basic medical subjects and military sanitation required continuous emphasis and
+water from unauthorized sources even though this was strictly prohibited. " The report concluded that training in basic medical subjects and military sanitation required continuous emphasis and

 recommended that instruction be realistic and concurrent with other training.